 When is State Opening?

-The Queen arrives at Sovereign's Entrance and proceeds to the Robing Room.
-Wearing the Imperial State Crown and the Robe of State, she leads the Royal Procession through the Royal Gallery, packed with 600 guests, to the chamber of the House of Lords.
+The Monarch arrives at Sovereign's Entrance and proceeds to the Robing Room.
+Wearing the Imperial State Crown and the Robe of State, he leads the Royal Procession through the Royal Gallery, packed with 600 guests, to the chamber of the House of Lords.

-The Queen's Speech is delivered by the Queen from the Throne in the House of Lords.
-Although the Queen reads the Speech, it is written by the government.
+The Monarch’s Speech is delivered by the Monarch from the Throne in the House of Lords.
+Although the Monarch reads the Speech, it is written by the government.
 It contains an outline of its policies and proposed legislation for the new parliamentary session.

-When the Queen leaves, a new parliamentary session starts and Parliament gets back to work.
-Members of both Houses debate the content of the speech and agree an ‘Address in Reply to Her Majesty's Gracious Speech'.
+When the Monarch leaves, a new parliamentary session starts and Parliament gets back to work.
+Members of both Houses debate the content of the speech and agree an ‘Address in Reply to His Majesty's Gracious Speech'.
 Each House continues the debate over the planned legislative programme for several days, looking at different subject areas.
-The Queen's Speech is voted on by the Commons, but no vote is taken in the Lords.
+The Monarch’s Speech is voted on by the Commons, but rarely in the Lords.